Srikanthc9/-Loan-Approval-Risk-Analysis/README.md

 ORDER BY 1;
 ~~~
 This query summarizes loan application trends by year and approval status, providing average values for key metrics.

+* **Visualizations in Power BI**

+* **Total Applicants by Year and Application Status:** Displays trends in total loan applicants and approval rates over time.
+* **Average Age by Year and Application Status:** Highlights the age profiles of approved vs. declined applicants.
+* **Debt-to-Income Ratio by Year and Application Status:** Shows financial risk trends among applicants over time.